railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 ## Start a RailsBridge chapter in your area

-Since RailsBridge Boston started running its own workshops in August, we've help inspire more women's workshop efforts in other cities through the writeups, photos, and survey results we've posted of our events.
+Since RailsBridge Boston started running its own workshops in August, we've helped inspire more women's workshop efforts in other cities through the writeups, photos, and survey results we've posted of our events.

 If you would like to get your own Ruby community to start doing its own